javasop/branchit/STRUCTURE.md

 TODO:
-Finishing up CRUD: implement crud for tutorials
+add an admin module which will take the list of dbs and do a crud on all of them Finishing up CRUD: implement crud for tutorials
 Add search to different routes (concepts, tutorials), I will use filter on client side for now Add a feature to only add and delete sub documents from routes, for now I am doing only atomic updates